k2-fsa/snowfall/egs/aishell/asr/simple_v1/RESULTS.md

-# AIShell mmi-bigram training results
+# AIShell MMI training results
 (Pingfeng Luo): This CER is obtained using the latest k2 and lhotse as of today (2021-02-10).

 ## 2021-02-10